What is Lean in manufacturing? Complete guide for 2024

 6. Overprocessing – This is non-value processing, for which more resources are wasted in production, their wasted movement, and time.
 Any processing that does not add value to the product is waste.

-7. Transportation – It includes unnecessary movement of people, tools, inventory, equipment, or product further than needed.
+7. Transportation – It includes unnecessary movement of people, tools, inventory, equipment, or products further than needed.

 Along with these 7 types of waste, there is one more type of waste added to this list –